MaxPadovan1/DeepSeekers/Documentation/userTesting.md

 2. Asked the user if the task was easy or hard to complete?
 Why?
    > __The user replied that the application was easy to understand, hence it was easy to finish it without errors, except the fact that she found the pages to be  very minimalistic.__
 4. What did they like about the interface?
    > __The application had all the basic necessary features needed for a teaching assistant application.
-The interface was user-friendly, easy to read and understand.__
+The interface was user-friendly, easy to read and understand.She also liked the homepage which looked occupied with content.__
 4. What could be improved?
    > ____The user suggested that the UI is very simplisitic and basic and needs improvements to make it more appealing and user-satisfying.____
 5. Would you feel confident using this feature again?